skeeto/skeeto.github.com/_posts/2016-09-03-Read-and-Write-Other-Process-Memory.markdown

 this stringly-typed method elegant — the kernel converts the data into string form and the caller immediately converts it right back — but that's the official API.

+Update: Konstantin Khlebnikov has pointed out the process\_vm\_readv() and process\_vm\_writev() system calls, available since Linux 3.2 (January 2012) and glibc 2.15 (March 2012).
+These system calls not require ptrace(), nor does the remote process need to be stopped.
+They're equivalent to ReadProcessMemory() and WriteProcessMemory(), except there's no requirement to first "open" the process.

 [memdig]: https://github.com/skeeto/memdig